umausp/MVVM-LiveData-Android-app/README.md

 # MVVM-LiveData-Android-app-project
-This project is for GoJeck interview assignment

-Requirements:

 ● The app should preferably support minimum Android API level 19.
 ● The app should fetch the trending repositories from the provided public API and display it to the